-Teachers and their lack of ethical behavior in Jamaican schools have been tolerated for too long.
-Many forget that ethical guidelines are important and necessary to curb such unethical, unprofessional and deviant behaviors.
+Teachers and their unethical behavior in Jamaican schools have been tolerated for too long.
+Many forget that ethical guidelines are important and necessary to curb such unethical, unprofessional, and deviant behaviors.

 We did an exercise in Psychology of Teaching and Learning class; everyone had several stories to share about the unethical behavior of Jamaican teachers.

 All my classmates had a story of physical abuse at the primary level.
 Teachers throwing books on the ground, tearing books in half, calling students dunce or dum dum, slapping students in their backs, beating students with fan belts, ignoring students, and teaching only the ‘bright’ students in their class.

 There were several stories of Jamaican teachers not teaching during class time and children would have to do extra-lessons just to learn, which they pay extra.
 All for a lesson that should have been taught during the day.
 It is a shame that not many checks and controls are in place to erode such behavior.